LumionHXJ/SegHist/README.md

 *_P_, _R_, and _F_ indicate the precision, recall, and F-measure, respectively, at an IoU threshold of 0.5.

 ## 🔒 **LICENSE**

+This code is distributed under the Apache License.
+Please note that the datasets we rely on may not be allowed for commercial use.

+## 🔗 **CITATION**

+TO BE ADDED.